eebishop/comp-neurosci-crcns-hc18/data/README.md

 		1. Download the Train-242 tar.gz file
 		2. Move relevant files into the data folder
 			a.
-These files are: .clu#, .pos#, and .xml
+These files are: .clu#, .res#, and .xml
 		3. Change the file names to exclude the date.
 For example:
 			Before: Train-242-20140617.clu.12
 			After: Train-242.clu.12